sh4shgit/Projects/README.md

-# Titanic Survival Prediction 🛳️
+# Titanic Survival Prediction  By Shashwat And Suvrakanta🛳️

 Welcome to the **Titanic Survival Prediction** project! 🎉 This project leverages machine learning algorithms to predict whether a passenger survived the Titanic disaster based on various features.